 Scientific Name: Ovis vignei arkal

-Habitat: Transcaspian Urials can be found plateaus, coastal cliffs, and mountainous regions of Kazakhstan, Uzbekistan, Turkmenistan, Iran, and Afghanistan.
+Habitat: Transcaspian Urials can be found plateaus, coastal cliffs, and mountainous regions of Kazakhstan, Uzbekistan, Turkmenistan, Iran, India, and Afghanistan.

 Diet: Transcaspian Urials mostly eat grass, shrubs, and – occasionally – grains.